Tax Law Changes That Can Fatten Your Refund

 2. Retirement account changes

-The SECURE Act and the CARES Act have created several tax-law changes for retirement plans.
+The SECURE Act and SECURE Act 2.0 have created several tax-law changes for retirement plans.
 Here are the highlights:

 - Those with traditional IRAs can now make contributions past the age of 70.5 beginning in 2020.